-(2) No employee may demand or receive any payment, loan, subscription, advance, deposit of money, service, or anything of value, present or promised, in exchange for requiring students to purchase a specific textbook or instructional materials for coursework or instruction.
+B. No employee may demand or receive any payment, loan, subscription, advance, deposit of money, service, or anything of value, present or promised, in exchange for requiring students to purchase a specific textbook or instructional materials for coursework or instruction.
 However, an employee may receive, subject to the requirements of the Florida Code of Ethics for Public Officers and Employees and the outside activity and conflict of interest requirements set forth in university regulations and collective bargaining agreements:

-(a) Sample copies, instructor copies, or instructional materials.
+1. Sample copies, instructor copies, or instructional materials.
 These materials may not be sold for any type of compensation if they are specifically marked as free samples not for resale.

-(b) Royalties or other compensation from sales of textbooks or instructional materials that include the instructor’s own writing or work.
+2. Royalties or other compensation from sales of textbooks or instructional materials that include the instructor’s own writing or work.

-(c) Honoraria for academic peer review of course materials.
+3. Honoraria for academic peer review of course materials.

-(d) Fees associated with activities such as reviewing, critiquing, or preparing support materials for textbooks or instructional materials.
+4. Fees associated with activities such as reviewing, critiquing, or preparing support materials for textbooks or instructional materials.

-(e) Training in the use of course materials and learning technologies.
+5. Training in the use of course materials and learning technologies.

-(3) By September 30 of each year, the President, on behalf of the Board of Trustees, shall provide to the Chancellor of the State University System, in a format determined by the Chancellor, a report that details:
+C. By September 30 of each year, the President, on behalf of the Board of Trustees, shall provide to the Chancellor of the State University System, in a format determined by the Chancellor, a report that details:

-(a) The selection process for high enrollment courses;
+1. The selection process for high enrollment courses;

-(b) Specific initiatives of the institution designed to reduce the costs of textbooks and instructional materials;
+2. Specific initiatives of the institution designed to reduce the costs of textbooks and instructional materials;

-(c) Policies implemented regarding the posting of textbook and instructional materials for at least 95% of all courses and course sections 45 days before the first day of class;
+3. Policies implemented regarding the posting of textbook and instructional materials for at least 95% of all courses and course sections 45 days before the first day of class;

-(d) The number of courses and course sections that were not able to meet the posting deadline for the previous academic year; and
+4. The number of courses and course sections that were not able to meet the posting deadline for the previous academic year;

+5. Compliance with the required components of the textbook and instructional materials list in II.A.8 above;

+6. Attestation that all required materials have been reviewed each semester; and

-(e) Any additional information determined by the Chancellor.
+7. Any additional information determined by the Chancellor.

-Authority: F.S.
-1004.85 and BOG Regulation 8.003.

-Approved as amended by the BOT 04/27/23.
+Authority: Section 7(c), Art.
+IX, Fla.
+Const.; s.
+1004.85, Florida Statutes; BOG Regulation 8.003.
+History: New as approved by BOT 01/28/21.
+Amended 4/27/2023; Amended____________.